-(4) The third condition is that the document remains available on the website throughout the period beginning one month
+(4) The third condition is that the document remains available on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 A married but non-cohabiting couple are looking to extend their leave under Tier 2 (General).
 They have not been living at the same address in the UK since 2017 but are in a genuine relationship.
 What effect will this have on their extension application?Immigration Rules, Part 8, para 319C sets out

 Removal of a directorThis note should be read in conjunction with Practice Note: Appointment, retirement and resignation of a director.For an illustration of the steps that must be taken to remove a director, see Removal of a director—flowchart.Removal from officeResolution to remove a directorA

 What is electronic money?BREXIT: 11pm (GMT) on 31 December 2020 (‘IP completion day’) marked the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 Following IP completion day, key transitional arrangements come to an end and significant